appbaseio/Docs/src/v3.0/rest/api-reference.md

 'https://api.appbase.io/rest_test/v3/user/john'
 ```

+Note:
+If `_id` points to an existing document, it works as a `PATCH`.

+## Document

+Operate on documents inside a collection.

 ### __Create / Update Document__ ``PATCH``
 Update the document properties, or create a new document when the path exists.
+The document and collection, are automatically created if they don't exist.

 > **Example Request**
 ```curl